by Cindy Chase

 for the Unexpected

-I read the 205 page guide “Are You Ready?” on the FEMA website.
-It was eye opening.
-Among many tips here are a few I’d like to share:
+I recommend that you review the “Are You Ready?” section on the U.S. Government Ready website.
+It has many helpful tips and ideas.
+Here are a few I’d like to share:

 1. Your family may not be together when disaster strikes, so plan how you will communicate in different situations.
 Make an action plan that also includes important phone numbers.
 Place it where everyone can find it, for example, on your Pantry door.
 And save it to your PC, tablet and phone.